dhruv-97/node-es6-task/README.md

 > `npm test` will run `mocha` and provide full 100% code coverage with Istanbul.

-9. If you want to run the java linter
+9. If you want to run the javascript linter
 ```
 $ npm run pretest
 ```